 Four steps to getting married

-In order to allow time for reflection together and for fulfilling all of the steps in preparation for marriage, a couple (a man and a woman) must pay a personal visit to the parish priest six to nine months prior to the proposed date for their wedding.
+In order to allow time for reflection together and for fulfilling all of the steps in preparation for marriage, a couple (a man and a woman) must pay a personal visit to the local parish priest (the priest of the parish where you currently live) six to nine months prior to the proposed date for their wedding.